 Clients and colleagues tell me that I am gentle, yet direct.
 I work to create a safe, calm, and nonjudgmental atmosphere, while holding space to acknowledge and process difficult thoughts, feelings, sensations, and experiences.
 My approach to therapy tends to focus on strengths: I operate from the viewpoint that we are all doing the best we can at any given moment, and that we are each the experts on our own lives and experiences.

 I work best with people who are motivated to engage in therapy, and are ready to make some changes or movement toward their goals.
-I like incorporating humor, and creative and artistic elements into my work.
-I also tend to provide information and education about how and why things impact our mental health, perceptions, and experiences, as a way to help break the shame cycle all of us get into sometimes.
+I like incorporating humor and creative elements into my work.
+I also tend to provide information and education about how and why things impact our mental health, perceptions, and experiences.
+Transparency is important to me, and I want you to understand the work we do together.

-For the people who like to know about qualifications: I have a master’s degree in marriage and family therapy from Argosy University, Twin Cities, and am currently completing a doctorate in marriage and family therapy at the same institution.
-I also frequently engage in continuing education to better help my clients who are facing challenges that might fall a little more outside of the mainstream.
+For the people who like to know about qualifications: I have a master’s degree in marriage and family therapy from Argosy University, Twin Cities, and am currently completing a PhD in clinical sexology.
+I frequently engage in continuing education to better help my clients who are facing challenges that might fall a little more outside of the mainstream.
 Prior to becoming a therapist, I worked in human services, nonprofit management, and business administration.
 I have a bachelor’s degree in business from Saint Mary’s University of Minnesota, and a master’s degree in human resource management from Concordia University, Saint Paul.

-I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, transgender care, somatic interventions, anxiety disorders, psychological first aid, Cognitive Behavioral Therapy, and Gottman Method Couple Therapy, among other things.
-I also have a certificate in Maternal Mental Health from Postpartum Support International, and am a certified PREPARE/ENRICH facilitator.
+I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, somatic interventions, anxiety disorders, neurobiology, psychological first aid, sexuality, poly and kink relationships, Cognitive Behavioral Therapy, and Gottman Method Couple Therapy, among other things.
+I am an EMDRIA Certified EMDR Therapist and Approved Consultant, Certified Transgender Care Therapist, Certified Safe & Sound Provider and Remote Provider, and certified PREPARE/ENRICH facilitator.
+I also have a certificate in Maternal Mental Health from Postpartum Support International, am trained in AIR Network, and am a registered yoga teacher (RYT-200).
+Additionally, I am an AAMFT and MN Board Approved Supervisor, providing training and learning opportunities for students and individuals seeking licensure as marriage and family therapists.

 Get in touch today to set up an appointment, or request a free 15 minute phone consultation to see if we will be a good fit.